ZeitHeld/ap-manual-chantelise/README.md

   - Dungeons need to be unlocked.
 All but Familiar Forest and Survival Dungeon are in "Progressive Dungeon"
   - Familiar Forest has it's own Progression - First the Merchant only area, then the Full Unlock
 - Shop Shuffle
-  - Bought Items are Shuffled
+  - Bought Items are Shuffled (Aira's Shop, Familiar Forest Merchant, Survival Dungeon as a Choice)
 - Shop Sell Unlocks
   - Sell Certain Items to unlock something that then can appear in the shop!
 (Currently needs a better implementation)
 - Fish Trading